OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/securing-the-ci-pipeline.md

 #### Why do we need to secure the CI Pipeline?

-- The CI pipeline is ‘huge’,consisting of multiple hosts/machines with multiple points of access and processes.
+- The CI pipeline is huge,consisting of multiple hosts/machines with multiple points of access and processes.
 - The pipeline contains high value targets for attackers, such as:
     - Access to compilers
     - Config files
     - Secrets, keys, passwords.
-Developers often store keys and other secrets in spreadsheets, config files, git repositories
+Developers often store keys and other secrets in spreadsheets, config files, Git repositories
 - Assets accessible on the pipeline can be used to escalate privileges
 - Several mechanisms for taking advantage of the above were demonstrated.
-- Although true that these risks are lower in a pipeline fully implementing security standards, pipelines practicing less than ideal security hygene are not uncommon.
+- Although risks are lower in a pipeline that fully implements security standards, pipelines practicing less than ideal security hygiene are not uncommon.

 ####  Categories of risks identified: